Italian Dolomites Photo Tour Details

 - Nik software

 We will have the whole day to explore this wonderful area with our cameras.
-Sunrise followed by a delightful alpine breakfast, perhaps a nap under your down comforter, before heading out to explore the plateau.
-We will have a rustic and delicious lunch with the opportunity to sample local food products at a high-mountain refugio.
+A sunrise shoot followed by a delightful alpine breakfast, perhaps a nap under your down comforter before heading out to explore the plateau.
+We will have a rustic delicious lunch with the opportunity to sample local food products at a high-mountain refugio.
 The evening “alpenglow” is amazing up here.
-Magrit and I have found this to be one of the most serene and beautiful regions of all we have visited and photographed.
-Back at our hotel we will have time before and after dinner to stroll along the paths with our cameras.
+Magrit and I have found this to be one of the most serene and beautiful regions of all we have ever visited and photographed.

-10 am departure to Lake Misurina, our home-base for exploring the amazing Tre Cime.
-After checking into our hotel we make the 25 minute drive up to the Tre Cime area.
-There are a couple of mountain refugios in this area that will allows to have dinner and also be in position to photograph during the magic hours late in the day and early evening.
+10 am departure for Cortina, our home-base for exploring the amazing Tre Cime massif.
+After checking into our hotel we make the 25-minute drive up to the Tre Cime area.
+We will have dinner at one of the mountain refugios in this area which will allow us to be in position for photographing during the magic hours late in the day and early evening.

 10 am we depart by van for the Venice Airport.